gikwon/Game-role-Analysis-Prediction/README.md

 - `cspm` is a measure of how effectively a player can kill creeps, which is a proxy for farm efficiency and overall game performance.
 If `barons` are missing more frequently in games with low `cspm`, it might suggest that lower-performing games are not as thoroughly recorded or analyzed, possibly due to lack of interest or perceived importance..

 ## Hypothesis Testing
+To conclude the analysis of the research question:

 ## Framing a Prediction Problem